John Twiggs Myers: Later services

-Myers led the detachment of marines which accompanied the USS Brooklyn to Tangier, Morocco, during the Perdicaris incident in 1904.
+Myers led the detachment of Marines which accompanied the USS Brooklyn to Tangier, Morocco, during the Perdicaris affair in 1904.
 After the incident was concluded, Myers held various other posts, both barracks commands and naval commands, including a time period commanding the Marine attachment of the Asiatic Fleet.
 He took part in expeditions to Santo Domingo (1912) and Cuba (1913), and during World War I served as the counter-intelligence officer of the Atlantic Fleet.

 Myers was made inspector general of the Department of the Pacific in 1921, serving in that post for three years, and from 1925 to 1928 commanded the 1st Marine Brigade, stationed in Haiti.
-He served various other posts, including, briefly, commander of the Department of the Pacific, before retiring a major general in 1934; after his retirement, in 1942, he was given the rank of lieutenant general.
+He served various other posts, including, briefly, commander of the Department of the Pacific, before retiring a Major General in 1934; after his retirement, in 1942, he was given the rank of Lieutenant General.
 He relocated to Miami, Florida, after his retirement and died in Coconut Grove on April 17, 1952.

 Fictional portrayals

 While not actually portrayed on film, Myers has inspired characters in several films.
-In the historical epic 55 Days at Peking, Charlton Heston portrayed Marine Major Matt Lewis, commanding the American Legation Guard in Peking during the Boxer Rebellion.
-In The Wind and the Lion, the fictional Captain Jerome (played by Steve Kanaly) took on Myers' historical role, commanding the Marines dispatched to Tangier during the Perdicaris incident.
+In the historical epic 55 Days at Peking, Charlton Heston portrayed Marine Major Matt Lewis, commanding the American Legation Guard in Beijing during the Boxer Rebellion.
+In The Wind and the Lion, the fictional Captain Jerome (played by Steve Kanaly) took on Myers' historical role, commanding the Marines dispatched to Tangier during the Perdicaris affair.